Which anatomical term refers specifically to the region of the fo... | Channels for Pearson+

 1

-Step 1: Understand the question by identifying the anatomical region being referred to.
-The question asks for the term that specifically describes the region of the forehead.
+Step 2: Recall that the forearm is the region between the elbow and the wrist.
+Anatomical terms are used to describe this specific area.

-Step 2: Review the anatomical terms provided in the options: Occipital, Temporal, Frontal, and Orbital.
-Each term corresponds to a specific region of the body.
+Step 3: Review the options provided: 'Antebrachial,' 'Palmar,' 'Carpal,' and 'Brachial.'
+Each term refers to a different anatomical region.

-Step 3: Recall the definitions of each term: - Occipital refers to the back of the head. - Temporal refers to the sides of the head near the temples. - Frontal refers to the forehead region. - Orbital refers to the eye socket area.
+Step 4: Define each term: 'Antebrachial' refers to the forearm, 'Palmar' refers to the palm of the hand, 'Carpal' refers to the wrist, and 'Brachial' refers to the upper arm.

-Step 4: Match the correct term to the region described in the question.
-Based on the definitions, the term 'Frontal' corresponds to the forehead region.
+Step 5: Based on the definitions, identify that the term 'Antebrachial' specifically refers to the region of the forearm.

-Step 5: Confirm your understanding by visualizing or referencing an anatomical diagram to ensure the Frontal region is indeed the forehead.

 Watch next